donhenton/webjar-app/README.md

 # Webjar-app

 This application is demo react app packaged as a webjar.
+It also demonstrates distributing css/image resources.
+See the demo page of https://github.com/donhenton/spring-boot-birt for examples of how to use.

 consuming code